kubernetes-hy/kubernetes-hy.github.io/data/part-1/2-introduction-to-debugging.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

-After this part you know how to
+After this section you

-- Start debugging when something doesn't work stuck
+- can start debugging when something doesn't work

-- Use Lens to explore Kubernetes resources
+- know to use Lens to explore Kubernetes resources

 </text-box>